Introducing Quantum Entanglement to First-Year Students: Resolving the Trilemma: The Mermin Device: Introducing the Mystery

 The Mermin device contains a source (middle box in Figure \ref{mermin}) that emits a pair of spin-entangled particles towards two detectors (boxes on the left and right in Figure \ref{mermin}) in each trial of the experiment.
 The settings (1, 2, or 3) on the left and right detectors are controlled randomly by Alice and Bob.
 Each measurement at each detector produces either a result of R or G. These are the two facts that produce the mystery (Table \ref{tb:1}): \begin{enumerate} \item[Fact 1.]
-When Alice and Bob's settings are the same in a given trial (``case (a)''), their outcomes are always the same, $\frac{1}{2}$ of the time RR (Alice's outcome is R and Bob's outcome is R) and $\frac{1}{2}$ of the time GG (Alice's outcome is G and Bob's outcome is G). \item[Fact 2.]
-When Alice and Bob's settings are different in a given trial (``case (b)''), the outcomes are the same $\frac{1}{4}$ of the time, $\frac{1}{8}$ RR and $\frac{1}{8}$ GG. \end{enumerate} The two possible outcomes R and G represent the two possible spin measurement outcomes ``up'' and ``down,'' respectively (Figure \ref{SGExp}), and the three possible settings represent three different orientations of the SG magnets (Figures \ref{EPRBmeasure} \& \ref{SGorientations}).
+When Alice and Bob's settings happen to be the same in a given trial (``case (a)''), their outcomes are always the same, $\frac{1}{2}$ of the time RR (Alice's outcome is R and Bob's outcome is R) and $\frac{1}{2}$ of the time GG (Alice's outcome is G and Bob's outcome is G). \item[Fact 2.]
+When Alice and Bob's settings happen to be different in a given trial (``case (b)''), the outcomes are the same $\frac{1}{4}$ of the time, $\frac{1}{8}$ RR and $\frac{1}{8}$ GG. \end{enumerate} The two possible outcomes R and G represent the two possible spin measurement outcomes ``up'' and ``down,'' respectively (Figure \ref{SGExp}), and the three possible settings represent three different orientations of the SG magnets (Figures \ref{EPRBmeasure} \& \ref{SGorientations}).
 Mermin writes\cite[p.
 942]{mermin1981}: \begin{quote} Why do the detectors always flash the same colors when the switches are in the same positions?
-Since the two detectors are unconnected there is no way for one to ``know'' that the switch on the other is set in the same position as its own. \end{quote}
+Since the two detectors are unconnected there is no way for one to ``know'' that the switch on the other is set in the same position as its own. \end{quote} Mermin introduces ``instruction sets'' to account for the outcomes when the detectors have the same settings.
+Concerning the use of instruction sets to account for Fact 1 he writes\cite[p.
+942]{mermin1981}, ``It cannot be proved that there is no other way, but I challenge the reader to suggest any.''
+Mermin has two constraints on those wishing to explain Facts 1 and 2.
+First, the particles cannot `know' what settings they will encounter until they arrive at the detectors (or, more generally, no violation of statistical independence).
+Second, they cannot communicate their settings and outcomes with each other in faster-than-light fashion (no violation of locality).
+At our institution, we have a class activity on the Mermin device, so we impose these constraints on that student activity (Appendix A).
+It doesn't take the students long to discover the need for instructions sets to account for Fact 1.
+This shows the students that Mermin's instruction sets can be understood to represent some constructive account of Fact 1 per his constraints.